-There’s nothing like the word “Ebola” to get people to finally pay attention to preparedness.
-When you have a well stocked pantry with enough food to last a couple of months, stored water and a couple of ways to purify tap water, if need be, plenty of cleaning and sanitation supplies, and the knowledge and skills to use them, you are likely not panicking at all.
+There’s nothing like the word “pandemic” or “Ebola” to get people to finally pay attention to preparedness.
+When you have a well stocked pantry with enough food to last at least a couple of months, stored water and an effective way to purify tap water, if need be, plenty of cleaning and sanitation supplies, and the knowledge and skills to use them, you are likely not panicking at all.
 If anything, you’re looking around to see if there’s anything you can add that might put you and your loved ones in an even better position if you do need to shelter in place.

 Imagine suddenly not being able to visit family, friends, or neighbors.
-Grocery stores, the post office, gas stations, school, the hair salon, even the dog park will be off limits.
-Venturing out might mean taking the risk of bringing a terrible violence back home with you or encountering life-threatening violence from predators looking for easy prey.
+Grocery stores, the post office, gas stations, school, the hair salon, even the dog park might be off limits.
+Venturing out might mean taking the risk of bringing a terrible virus back home with you or infecting someone else if you happen to be the carrier.

-You’ve decided that sheltering in place, which sounds so much better than “stuck at home”, is the smartest thing to do in order to stay safe.
+So whatever the extreme scenario, you’ve decided that sheltering in place, or self-quarantining, is the smartest thing to do in order to stay safe.
 Maybe you’ve been keeping track of publicized accounts of a terrible epidemic and realized they are a little too close to home for comfort.
 Maybe The Weather Channel is predicting the storm of the century.
 For whatever reason, sheltering in place is your plan of action.

 You have enough supplies to get by for several weeks, but 10 hours into your self-imposed, or maybe mandatory, quarantine, you are about to climb the walls.

 The kids are bored.
 The spouse is home from work and causing all kinds of trouble, and there you are.
-Thinking, “I have at least 30 more days of this.”
+Thinking, “I have at least 2 more weeks of this!”